-6.1.
-Introduction .74 6.2.
-Obligations .74 6.3.
-Requirements for Natural Person Certifiers .75 6.4.
-Assessing the Suitability of Natural Person Certifiers .76 6.5.
-Certification Requirements for Electronic System Certifiers .77 6.6.
-Certification of Documentation for Legal Persons and Legal Arrangements .77 6.7.
-Chains of Copy Certified Documentation .78
+Introduction 74 Obligations 74 Requirements for Natural Person Certifiers 75 Assessing the Suitability of Natural Person Certifiers 76 Certification Requirements for Electronic System Certifiers 77 Certification of Documentation for Legal Persons and Legal Arrangements 77 Chains of Copy Certified Documentation 78 Obligations Requirements for Natural Person Certifiers Assessing the Suitability of Natural Person Certifiers Certification Requirements for Electronic System Certifiers Certification of Documentation for Legal Persons and Legal Arrangements

-- 1. Certification is the process whereby, instead of a natural person presenting his/her self and identification data in person to the firm, the individual uses a suitable trusted third party to confirm a positive link between his/her identity and identification data.
+- 1. Certification is the process whereby, instead of a natural person presenting his/her self and identification data in person to the firm, the individual uses a suitable trusted third party to confirm a positive link between his/her identify and identification data.
 The certified identification data is then provided to the firm as verification of that natural person's identity. - 2.
 The use of third party certification serves to mitigate the risk arising from a business relationship or occasional transaction where the firm has had no face-to-face contact with a natural person who is a key principal within that relationship.
 It also guards against the risk that identification data provided is fraudulent or misleading and does not correspond to the individual whose identity is to be verified. - 3.
 Certification has two purposes: - (a) to provide assurance to the firm that a natural person is who he or she purports to be; and - (b) to confirm that the natural person is the owner of the identification data used for the purpose of the firm verifying identity. - 4.
 Until recently certification has required that trusted third parties are natural persons of sufficient standing and subject to appropriate ongoing requirements in respect of their integrity.
 However, with developments in technology the trusted third party could now take the form of an electronic system which, through the integration of controls such as those detailed later in this Chapter, can provide sufficient corroboration equivalent to that provided by a natural person certifier. - 5.
 This Chapter is split into three sections and provides distinct requirements for certification depending upon the method of certification to be used: - (a) natural persons certifying hard-copy identification data; - (b) natural persons electronically certifying scanned identification data; and - (c) electronic methods of certifying identification data.